BLCM/bl3hotfixes/README.md

     hotfixes.
 * **2019-11-21**: Tenth announced hotfixes, fourth official patch (build version `OAK-PATCHDIESEL-71-CL2060134`, reported version `1.0.4 CL 2060134`),
-  and release of Takedown at Maliwan's Blacksite.
+  and release of Takedown at Maliwan's Blacksite, and introduction of Mayhem 4.
 Nearly half of the previously-established hotfixes have been removed, presumably because they're now baked into the game data.
 A few hours later, some newer hotfixes were added to the mix.
   ([GBX Post](https://borderlands.com/en-US/news/2019-11-21-borderlands-3-patch-hotfixes-nov-21/),
   [Local Post Archive](gbx_info_archive/2019-11-21-patch_and_hotfixes.md))
 * **2019-11-22**: Small hotfix update to revert a change to Megavore which was